asaadsaad/CS571-Workshop-03/README.md

 ## Notes
 * Always use the provided StyleSheet object.
-* Do not upload any zip files into your repo
+* Do not upload any zip files into your repo.
-* Do not push any deps (node_modules)
+* Do not push any deps (node_modules).
-* Remember to honor the project integrity and authenticity of your code
+* Remember to honor the project integrity and authenticity of your code.
+* Submission deadline is 8 PM.
+* This workshop contributes 5 points into your final grade.

 ## Please find screenshots for the finished application